 Rockefeller Center

-Walk south on 5th Avenue until 42nd Street.
+Continue walking south on 5th Avenue until 42nd Street.

-Cross 42nd Street and walk halfway down the block until you see the big beautiful building with two lion statues on either side of the grand set of stairs.
+Cross 42nd Street and walk halfway down the block until you see the big beautiful building with two huge lion statues on either side of the grand set of stairs.

 New York Public Library